×

 When we asked members about emergency services in Vietnam, they wrote...

 "My Hoan is the hospital that I used for the medical clearance needed to get a work permit.
 Women have babies delivered at the Women's hospital.
 There is a Cancer Hospital (Da Nang Oncology Hospital) which is actually, brand new.
 There is an expat Medical Center called, Family Medical.
-You can use them and they organize evacuations for urgent care," said another in Da Nang, Vietnam.
+You can use them and they organize evacuations for urgent care," said a member in Da Nang, Vietnam.

 Get Quote